Aleks-Mopinadze/Aleks-Mopinadze/README.md

 🤝 Seeking a position where I can apply my skills and grow as part of a collaborative team.

 My Education - 🎓
-Black Sea College: [Department Name] 🎓
-Itlogia Online School: Front-End Developer 🎓
+Black Sea College: Third Level Vocational Qualification of Technician of Chassis 🎓 Itlogia Online School: Front-End Developer 🎓

 💻 I love writing code and learning anything new about it.